Accessible Digital Materials

 Use Find in the Edit menu to search for a word you know is in the document.
 If the word isn't found, the PDF is a scan.
 Search for a digital version by typing a phrase from it into a search engine.

 Scans of simple clear text documents may be made accessible through scanning using optical character recognition.
-The Disability Resource Center (DRC) can do this.
-Also provide the PDF scans of the original document if there is a benefit to students who can see them.
+The Disability Resource Center can do this.
+Also provide the PDF scans of the original document if there is a benefit to students who do read print text.

 Whenever possible, choose textbooks that have an accessible digital version.
 Even a digital version that is not accessible is easier to remediate than a print version.
-The NIU Library has a guide to open education resources.
+Find thousands of digital textbooks through the NIU Library's guide to open education resources.

 Digital textbooks are accessible if: